rackerlabs/support-how-to/content/cloud-servers/backing-up-your-files-with-rsync.md

     ...
     ...

-Rsync receives a list of files (in this example, 31,345 of them) and, because this is the first time rsync has been run, downloads them all.

-If you run rsync again, only files that have changed since the last backup will be synced to your backup folder.
+In this example, rsync receives a list of 31,345 files and, because this is the first time rsync has been run, downloads them all.
+When rsync runs again, only files that have changed since the last backup are synchronized to the backup folder.